-Walmart’s Alternative Prime Day Sales Are Heating Up Early
+Walmart’s Alternative Prime Day Sales Are Not To Be Missed

 Rating: 4.6 out of 5 stars; 6,080 reviews

-As opposed to the basic AirPods, the Apple AirPods Pro feature active noise cancellation, and a transparency mode for when you actually want to hear the world around you.
-They're also more comfortable in-ear, and are water and sweat resistant.
+As opposed to the basic AirPods, the Apple AirPods Pro feature active noise cancellation and a transparency mode for when you actually want to hear the world around you.
+They're also more comfortable in-ear, and are water and sweat-resistant.

 Reviewers say: "The best earbuds I've ever used.
 I didn't believe people when they said how good these were until I got my hands on some for myself.
 They were paired almost instantly as soon as I took them out of the box.
 The noise cancellation is incredible!!!!
 And the transparency mode makes it possible to keep your AirPods in while checking out at the grocery store or any situation like that." — trevor, Walmart reviewer.